 - Completion of all assignments and final project within established timeframes

-- Program status deemed "complete" upon final project approval by panel of industry professionals
+- Program status deemed "complete" upon final project approval by panel of instructors

 - Tuition paid in full by December 1